TopChiller can design and manufacture all types of chillers for you

-On the other hand, the rotary screw chillers use the rotary screw compressors to operate to its maximum capacity.
+On the other hand, the rotary screw chillers use the rotary screw compressors to operate to their maximum capacity.

 It has helical rotors that are responsible for the compression of the refrigerants.

-It forces the refrigerant into the into particular spaces that the helical screws create within the cylinder.
+It forces the refrigerant into particular spaces that the helical screws create within the cylinder.

 This forces the gas to flow along the length and exits of the rotor when it reaches the other end of the rotor.

 They are mid-range units capable of handling between 20 to 1000 tons.

 It also has very few moving parts with a very high compression ratio thus making them have a smaller size.